Pyhass/Hive-Custom-Component/README.md

 Hacs will auto notify you within the HACS panel that there is a pending update.

 ### Manally
-To update to the nexter version download the [latest version](https://github.com/Pyhive/HA-Hive-Custom-Component/releases/latest) again and replace the current hive folder with the newly downloaded one.
+To update to the next version download the [latest version](https://github.com/Pyhive/HA-Hive-Custom-Component/releases/latest) again and replace the current hive folder with the newly downloaded one.

 ## Configuring